 Evaluation Procedures - Third Contract

-7.22 The evaluation of a contract faculty member who has been granted a third contract shall consider five to six elements: a peer evaluation, student evaluations (including prior Fall student evaluations and the student evaluations from the Spring semesters of the second and third contracts), Administrator evaluations, a faculty self-maintained file provided by the contract faculty member, a self-evaluation, and whether problems that were identified or areas that were rated as needs improvement or unsatisfactory in prior evaluations have been addressed and resolved by the contract faculty member..
+7.22 The evaluation of a contract faculty member who has been granted a third contract shall consider five to six elements: a peer evaluation, student evaluations (including prior Fall student evaluations and the student evaluations from the Spring semesters of the second and third contracts), Administrator evaluations, a faculty self-maintained file provided by the contract faculty member, a self-evaluation, and whether problems that were identified or areas that were rated as needs to Improve or unsatisfactory in prior evaluations have been addressed and resolved by the contract faculty member..
 The procedures contained in sections 7.19 and 7.20, inclusive, shall apply to each evaluation made during the period of the third contract.
 The provisions of section 7.21, inclusive, complete the evaluation process for the third contract.

 7.23 Following receipt of evaluation information and materials provided by the DTC, the ITRC shall assume the responsibility of the DTC and shall consider each element of the evaluation set forth in section 7.20 and shall issue an overall evaluation for each Fall semester.